cheznonnon/hunyapiyo3/README.md

 you can use Xcode to build.

-GitHub in Xcode is completely broken. so this repo will be deleted and regenerate when changed.
+GitHub in Xcode is completely broken. use "GitHub Desktop".